Liam Byrne: 2nd term (2005–2010)

-In June 2008, Byrne suggested the "August bank holiday" to be made a weekend of national celebration (a "British Day") in a speech to a New Labour think tank.
-However, Scotland's August bank holiday is held on a different date from that in Wales and England.
-He later retracted this – after pressure from the Scottish National Party – saying he was merely trying to "get the debate started".
+In June 2008, Byrne suggested the "August bank holiday" be made a weekend of national celebration in a speech to a New Labour think tank.
+Scotland's August bank holiday being held on a different date from that in Wales and England, he later retracted his suggestion – after pressure from the Scottish National Party – saying he was merely trying to "get the debate started".

-Since this suggestion, the concept of a British national holiday was raised again by the coalition government, with the Conservative and Liberal Democrat parties suggesting the May Day bank holiday may be moved to October and renamed "UK Day" or associated with the existing Trafalgar Day.

-Leaked staffing requirements memo

 In November 2008, an 11-page memo written by Byrne entitled "Working With Liam Byrne" was leaked to the press.
 In the memo, Byrne listed his demands from his staff, memorably including his requirement for a cappuccino on his arrival in the office, soup between 12:30 pm and 1 pm and an espresso at 3 pm.
-Byrne also instructed officials to tell him "not what you think I should know, but you expect I will get asked."
+Byrne also instructed officials to tell him "not what you think I should know, but you expect I will get asked".
 He warns staff that they should "Never put anything to me unless you understand it and can explain it to me in 60 seconds...
-If I see things that are not of acceptable quality, I will blame you."
+If I see things that are not of acceptable quality, I will blame you".
 The Guardian described Byrne as an "eager diva".

-Departure from the Treasury

-On leaving his position as Chief Secretary to the Treasury following the change of British government in May 2010, Byrne left a note to his successor David Laws saying: "Dear Chief Secretary, I'm afraid there is no money.
+On leaving his position as Chief Secretary to the Treasury following the change of British Government in May 2010, Byrne left a note to his successor David Laws saying: "Dear Chief Secretary, I'm afraid there is no money.
 Kind regards – and good luck!
-Liam."
+Liam".
 Byrne later claimed that it was just typical humour between politicians but regretted it since the new government used it to justify the wave of cuts that were introduced.
 The note echoed Chancellor Reginald Maudling's note to James Callaghan: "Good luck, old cock ...
-Sorry to leave it in such a mess." after the Conservatives' defeat at the 1964 election.

-The note was frequently referenced by the following coalition government of Conservatives and Liberal Democrats to criticise the financial record of the previous Labour government, and used as a visual prop by David Cameron in the Question Time debate preceding the 2015 general election.
-After the party's election defeat, Byrne stated he had been "burnt with shame" since 2010 over the note which had harmed the 2015 election campaign.
+Sorry to leave it in such a mess" after the Conservatives' defeat at the 1964 election.
+This note was frequently referenced by the following coalition government of Conservatives and Liberal Democrats to criticise the financial record of the previous Labour Government, and used as a visual prop by David Cameron in the Question Time debate preceding the 2015 general election.
+Following the party's election defeat, Byrne stated he had been "burnt with shame" since 2010 over the note which had harmed the 2015 election campaign.